What are long-acting bronchodilators and what do they do?

 Your GP may prescribe a combination inhaler

-A combination inhaler has two medicines in one device – a long-acting bronchodilator to relax the muscle around your airways and a preventer medicine to reduce inflammation.
+A combination inhaler has two medicines in one device – a long-acting bronchodilator to relax the muscles around your airways and a preventer medicine to reduce inflammation.

 Examples of combination inhalers which include both a long-acting bronchodilator and a steroid preventer include: